Spartanburg, South Carolina: Climate

-The city of Spartanburg has a humid subtropical climate with long, hot, and humid summers, and cool to semimild winters.
+The city of Spartanburg has a humid subtropical climate with long, hot, and humid summers, and cool to semi-mild winters.
 The average annual temperature is 61.6 °F. In the summer from June through September, average highs are in the 80s °F (20s °C) to low 90s °F (30s °C), while in the winter, average highs are in the mid-50s °F (10s °C).
 Annual rainfall is spread fairly evenly throughout the whole year.
 Spartanburg receives very little snowfall, with the annual average being only 1.4 in.
 Average precipitation is 51.3 in and the average growing season is 231 days.